 Lenders will look at your previous credit information to decide if you're a suitable candidate, and your history becomes even more important if you're making a particularly hefty request (such as applying for a mortgage).
 But, if you've never had a credit card, loan or overdraft you won't have a credit history, and that could pose difficulties – how will lenders know whether you're a credit risk if they can't evaluate your past performance?
 That means, if you want to secure that credit agreement, it's worth establishing a positive credit history by taking out a credit card first and making a few small purchases each month.
 Doing so can prove your money management skills and can be a great way to build up your score, but of course, you'll need to pay off the balance on that card in full each month (ideally set up a direct debit to ensure you don’t forget to make the payment).

 Lenders are paying increasingly close attention to the amount of credit available to an individual, and if it seems you've already got access to a lot, they might be reluctant to offer you any more.
 That means any accounts you don't use or need should be closed as soon as possible by, for example, cancelling a credit card that you've paid off and will no longer be using (cutting up a card isn’t enough – you need to contact the provider and officially cancel your agreement).
 This applies to things like unused mobile contracts and store cards too, so be prepared to go through your finances to check for anything you’ve overlooked.

 If you've been refused credit by a lender, don't keep applying elsewhere.
-Each credit search will leave a "footprint" on your file and too many in a short space of time could indicate that you're financially over-stretching yourself (or, perhaps, that you're desperate for money and could be a credit risk), and that means they may not approve your application.
+Each credit search will leave a "footprint" on your file and too many in a short space of time could indicate that you're financially over-stretching yourself (or, perhaps, that you're desperate for money and could be a credit risk), and that means providers may not approve your application.
 Ideally, try to find out whether you're likely to be accepted before applying, and don’t apply for products unless you really need them.

 It's a good idea to regularly check your credit score to make sure everything is as it should be, particularly if you're thinking of applying for a mortgage (or other large credit agreement) in the near future, and if it isn't as peachy as hoped you'll know the areas you should focus on to improve it.
 It'll also highlight any discrepancies, and if you don't agree with anything on your file, contact the credit reference agency – updating your file with the correct information could help ensure you won't be refused credit in the future.